ezavesky/clip-extractor/README.rst

     - don't skip/abort trimming if there is no start marker found
     - fix duration requirement bug for detection of events
     - refactor to allow event trimming
+    - add new capabilities to exclude/include different sub-types of a tag

 - 1.0.2